 Understands the meaning of text- Proficient readers refer to details and examples in a text when explaining what the text says explicitly and when drawing inferences from the text.
-They have an understanding of what happens in a story, play or poem (verbally or in written form).
-They can describe the setting (place).
-They understand the central message.
-They can make inferences using details from the text.
-Proficient readers determine a theme of a story, drama, or poem from details in the text; summarize the text.
-They can explain the basic theme of the text.
-They can point out details that help them know this.
-Proficient readers understand where to look to find specific details from at least 2 of the locations (high drama scenes, chapter openings, final pages).
-They understand an author may use repeating language to hint at a theme.
-They can use some author's words to help them understand the theme.
-They choose details from the beginning, middle and end of the story when summarizing.
+They can explain what happens in a story, play or poem (verbally or in written form.
+They can describe the setting (time and place) - Understand the central message.
+Proficient readers can make inferences using specific details from the text.
+They can determine a theme of a story, drama, or poem from details in the text; summarize the text.
+They can explain the theme of the text.
+They can point out specific details that help them know this.
+They understand where to look to find specific details (high drama scenes, chapter openings, final pages).
+Proficient readers understand an author may use symbols, or repeating language to hint at a theme.
+They use the author's words to help them understand the theme.
+They choose important details from the beginning, middle and end of the story when summarizing.

-Analyzes craft and structure of text- Proficient readers determine the meaning of words and phrases as they are used in a text (including those that allude to significant characters found in mythology) They can determine which words are most important.
-They use words to understand literal action.
-They use words to infer meaning.
-They understand how language sets the tone of a story.
-They understand some words from Greek Mythology that are used to describe characters.
-Proficient readers can explain major differences between poems, drama, and prose, and refer to the structural elements of poems (e.g. verse, rhythm, meter) and drama (e.g. casts of characters, settings, descriptions dialogue, stage directions) when writing or speaking about a text.
-They can determine the type of at least 2 different types of texts (poetry, drama or prose).
-They apply at least 2 concepts such as stanza, rhyme, rhythm, and alliteration to understand poetry.
-Proficient readers use a basic understanding of casts of characters, settings, dialogue, and stage directions to help comprehend scenes in plays.
-They use a basic understanding of introductions, flow of paragraphs, conclusions, word choice and voice to enhance their understanding of prose.
-They can explain how poetry is different from drama.
+Analyzes craft and structure of text- Proficient readers determine the meaning of words and phrases as they are used in a text.
+They can determine which words or phrases are most important.
+They use the author's word choice to determine what the story is about.
+They use words and phrases to understand literal action.
+They use words and phrases to infer meaning.
+They understand how language sets a tone of a story and how the tone helps to understand what a character is thinking.
+Proficient readers explain major differences between poems, drama, and prose, and refer to the structural elements of poems (e.g. verse, rhythm, meter) and drama (e.g. casts of characters, settings, descriptions dialogue, stage directions) when writing or speaking about a text.
+They can determine the type of text (poetry, drama or prose).
+They apply concepts such as stanza, rhyme, rhythm, and alliteration to understand poetry.
+They use understanding of casts of characters, settings, dialogue, and stage directions to help comprehend scenes in plays.
+They use understanding of introductions, flow of paragraphs, conclusions, word choice and voice to enhance their understanding of prose.
+They can explain how poetry is different from drama or from prose using the above terms.

-Reads to extend and deepen one's knowledge of text- By the middle of the year, proficient readers can read and comprehend literature including stories, dramas, and poetry in the grades 4 text complexity band proficiently, with scaffolding as needed at the high end of the rangeThey can determine how complex a text might be.
+Reads to extend and deepen one's knowledge of text- By the end of the year, proficient readers can read and comprehend literature including stories, dramas, and poetry in the grades 4-5 text complexity band proficiently, with scaffolding as needed at the high end of the range.
+They can determine how complex a text might be.
 They can determine if they can read it independently or with help.
-Proficient readers can put in supports if needed.
+They can put in supports if needed.
 They make sure to read a range of texts.